 Fundraising using an existing licence - Charitable collections

-A licensed organisation has the right to grant authority to another group to collect money and goods under their licence.
+The Charitable Collections Act 1946 gives a licensed organisation the right to grant authority to another group to collect money and goods under their licence.

 What this means for the licensed organisation